scritty1249/lazy-doomscroll/README.md

 this program should should scroll to the next youtube short/instragram reel when i flick my hand

 # todo
-- browser action delay does not work properly as there is currently no queue to process actions synchronously, simultaneous actions execute before the delay value has a change to update and take effect
+- ~~browser action delay does not work properly as there is currently no queue to process actions synchronously, simultaneous actions execute before the delay value has a chance to update and take effect~~
     - solution: implement a queue using a main thread for actions and subprocess for making calls to it ("adding it to the queue")
+    - *actual solution: fixed incorrectly named variable when updating last action timestamp*
 - implement threading for action delay, and to remove script startup delay when initalizating the webdriver and OpenCV video feed
 - ! add complex, multi-step gestures for more concise user input
     - implement counter / tracker consecutive gestures (ignoring delimiters like "None" gestures)
 - implement try/except/finally to maintain runtime even with errors and exit gracefully
-- make this script easier to execute on the fly, use for daily
+- make this script easier to execute on the fly, for daily use

 # prerequisites
 - must have ms edge